 Skip to content

-The Yiriman project was established by Elders from four Kimberly language groups: Nyikina, Mangala, Karajarri and Walmajarri.
-The Elders were concerned for their young people due to issues of self harm and substance abuse, and saw the need for a place where youth could separate themselves from negative influences, and reconnect with their culture in a remote and culturally significant place.
+The Yiriman Project was established by Elders from four Kimberley language groups: Nyikina, Mangala, Karajarri, and Walmajarri.
+The Elders were concerned for their young people due to issues of self-harm and alcohol and other drug use, and saw the need for a place where young people could separate themselves from negative influences, and reconnect with their culture in a remote and culturally significant place.

 Abstract adapted from the Yiriman Project

 Kimberley Aboriginal Law and Culture Centre